-- Providing data to monitor trends: The data will improve understanding of antimicrobials use in veterinary settings. - Fostering antimicrobial stewardship: The data could be used to inform benchmarks to promote antimicrobial stewardship in animal production and veterinary setting to maintain their effectiveness in both human and animal health. - Provide greater context to regulatory and policy decisions: While the primary purpose is to support improved stewardship of antimicrobials in food-producing animals, the data and analyses may also be used to inform stewardship in veterinary setting by FDA and other state and federal partners. - Enhance transparency regarding antimicrobial use: Collecting antimicrobial use data and providing public access to appropriately aggregated/de-identified summary data will provide a variety of interested stakeholders access to information that more accurately represents antimicrobial use in food-producing animals.
+- Providing data to monitor trends: The data will improve understanding of antimicrobial use in veterinary settings. - Fostering antimicrobial stewardship: The data could be used to inform benchmarks to promote public health and antimicrobial stewardship in animal production and veterinary setting to maintain effectiveness in both human and animal health. - Provide greater context to regulatory and policy decisions: While the primary purpose is to support improved stewardship of antimicrobial use in food-producing animals, the data and analyses may also be used to inform regulatory and policy decisions by FDA and other state and federal partners. - Enhance transparency regarding antimicrobial use: Collecting antimicrobial use data and providing public access to appropriately aggregated/de-identified summary data will provide a variety of interested stakeholders access to information that more accurately represents antimicrobial use in food-producing animals.